sischei/global_solution_yale19/README.md

 ## Global solution methods

-This is a introductory course on "Global solution methods" to solve dynamic economic models, held at the Cowles Foundation, Department of Economics at Yale University in January/February 2019.
+This is an introductory course on "Global solution methods" to solve dynamic economic models, held at the Cowles Foundation, Department of Economics at Yale University in January/February 2019.